Competence-Based Analysis of Language Models: Competence-based Analysis of Language Models

 \subsection{\calm Framework}

-In order to make the study of competence tractable in the context of LLMs, we propose the \calm (Competence-based Analysis of Language Models) framework, which describes an LLM's competence with respect to a given task in terms of its latent representation of the causal structure of the task.
+In order to make the study of competence tractable in the context of LLMs, we introduce the \calm (Competence-based Analysis of Language Models) framework, which describes an LLM's competence with respect to a given linguistic task in terms of its latent representation of the causal structure of the task.